javacyde/javacyde/README.md

 - I'm a new developer looking to level up through random projects.
 - Interested in music, bad at drawing
 - I'm a student, and I'm trying to gain new skills to get a head start in the CS world.
-- I can play two instruments 🎷
+- I can play three instruments

-  Welcoming constructive criticism, because that's how we grow

   That's about it!